audienceproject/userreport-android-sdk/readme.md

 ## Requirements

-- For screen/section tracking: Android SDK 19 (Android 4.4) or higher
+- For screen/section tracking: Android SDK 21 or higher
 - For surveying: Android SDK 24 or higher

 ## Installation